-- 54 Eichler homes on Wright Avenue, Edmonton Avenue and La Salle Drive on July 31, 2001 - 25 homes on Bobolink Circle and Bobwhite Avenue on June 11, 2002 - 116 Eichler homes located between Fremont Avenue and Ticonderoga Drive and between Pome Avenue and Mary Avenue on May 15, 2007 - 36 Eichler homes on Dartshire Way and Devonshire Way on April 19, 2016 - 48 Eichler homes between Vanderbilt Drive and Torrington Drive on August 9, 2016 (adjacent to the subject site) - 37 Eichler homes between West Remington Avenue, Templeton Drive, Spinosa Drive and Tangerine Way on October 4, 2016.

-28 homes bounded by Vanderbilt Drive on the north side and non-Eichler homes, several public and quasi-public uses to the south and to the east (Fremont Union High School District administrative offices, CalWater storage yard and well site, two child care centers and a church), and Conway Road to the west on October 4, 2016.

-In addition, a 62 lot rezoning near Hollenbeck Avenue and Sheraton Drive will be considered by the City Council on December 6, 2016.
+- 54 Eichler homes on Wright Avenue, Edmonton Avenue and La Salle Drive on July 31, 2001 - 25 homes on Bobolink Circle and Bobwhite Avenue on June 11, 2002 - 116 Eichler homes located between Fremont Avenue and Ticonderoga Drive and between Pome Avenue and Mary Avenue on May 15, 2007 - 36 Eichler homes on Dartshire Way and Devonshire Way on April 19, 2016 - 48 Eichler homes between Vanderbilt Drive and Torrington Drive on August 9, 2016 (adjacent to the subject site) - 37 Eichler homes between West Remington Avenue, Templeton Drive, Spinosa Drive and Tangerine Way on October 4, 2016. - 28 homes bounded by Vanderbilt Drive on the north side and non-Eichler homes, several public and quasi-public uses to the south and to the east (Fremont Union High School District administrative offices, CalWater storage yard and well site, two child care centers and a church), and Conway Road to the west on October 4, 2016. - A 62 lot rezoning near Hollenbeck Avenue and Sheraton Drive (approved by the Planning Commission on November 7, 2016 and will be considered by the City Council on December 6, 2016). - A 54 lot rezoning bounded by Carlisle Way on the north side, Mallard Way on the east side, Dartshire Way on the south side, Panama Park on the west side and includes Coventry Court and Cornwall Court (approved by the Planning Commission on November 28, 2016 and will be considered by the City Council on January 24, 2017